wfjm/mvs38j-langtest/codes/README_soep.md

 part, this is therefore essentially a _formatted output_ benchmark.

 ### <a id="benchmarks">Benchmarks</a>
-An initial round of benchmark tests was done in December 2017
+An round of benchmark tests was done in July 2018
 - on an Intel(R) Xeon(R) CPU E5-1620 0 @ 3.60GHz  (Quad-Core with HT)
 - using [tk4-](http://wotho.ethz.ch/tk4-/) update 08
 - staring hercules with `NUMCPU=2 MAXCPU=2 ./mvs`